DIO-AT/data-management-IKTdZ-workshop/README.md

 # data-management-IKTdZ-workshop
-This repository offers guides, exercises, and best practices essential for data management.
+Welcome to our workshop repository!
+This repository contains the resources and exercise samples for our workshop on research data management.

 ## Exercise 1:
 1. Either review a peer DMP